-Making a Will in the ACT
+Making a Will (ACT)

 Who can make a will?

-Generally speaking, only adults are capable of validly making a will in the ACT.
-However, a child can make a valid will if the child is married or in a civil union, or if the Supreme Court orders them to do so, which will only occur if the Supreme Court is satisfied that the child understands the effect of having a will.
+In general, only adults are capable of validly making a will in the ACT.
+However, a child can make a valid will if they are married or in a civil union, or if the Supreme Court makes an order allowing them to do so.
+The Supreme Court will only order that a child may make a will if it is satisfied that the child understands the effect of having a will.

-How to make a valid will
+Making a valid will

 Wills made in other jurisdictions